wilkster/SnipShape/Readme.md

 ## Configuration Files

-- By default a coniguration file called SnipShape.ini is created in your local AppData folder.
+- By default a configuration file called SnipShape.ini is created in your local AppData folder.
 - Most of the options are set via the Tray Menu and Button bar, however some options may be modified by editing the file.
   - [User Shape Color], custom colors 1 through 20
   - [User Snips], location of the cursor files, saved snip files and icon clips that are available from the snip menu.